 - and flux

-for maximum allowable lead levels.
-Consumers can also take Actions You Can Take To Reduce Lead in Drinking Water(PDF)(4 pp, 567 K, About PDF) EPA 810-F-93-001
+Everyone can take part in the reduction of lead and copper in drinking water.
+View Actions You Can Take To Reduce Lead in Drinking Water(PDF)(4 pp, 567 K, About PDF) EPA 810-F-93-001

 EPA is considering Long-Term Revisions to the Lead and Copper Rule to improve public health protection by making substantive changes and to streamline the rule requirements.

 In 2007, EPA revised the Lead and Copper Rule to enhance implementation in the areas of monitoring, treatment, customer awareness, and lead service line replacement.
 The update also enhanced public education requirements and ensured drinking water consumers receive is: meaningful, timely and useful information.
 These changes are also known as the “Short-Term Revisions to the Lead and Copper Rule.”